dafer45/TBTK/README.md

 #### To cite TBTK, mention TBTK in the text and cite
 Kristofer Björnson, TBTK: A quantum mechanics software development kit, SoftwareX 9, 205-210 (2019).

-#### If you use the ChebyshevSolver to produce results, please also cite the following references:
+#### If you use the ChebyshevExpander to produce results, please also cite the following references:
 A. Weiße, G. Wellein, A. Alvermann, and H. Fehske,
 Rev. Mod.
 Phys.
 78, 275 (2006).